Bachelor of Science in Computer & Communications Engineering

 - MATH 210 Differential Equations

 - MATH 335 Mathematics for Science and Engineering

 - PHYS 170 Fundamentals of Physics I

 The program core requirements consist of 25 courses and laboratories encompassing 59 credit hours.

-A student has to take a total of 4 courses encompassing 12 credit hours and 1 laboratory course encompassing 1 credit hours from the following list.
+A student has to take a total of 4 courses encompassing 12 credit hours and 1 laboratory courses encompassing 1 credit hours out of 31 courses and laboratories available.